Leading an Activity

 - Guide to participants of minimum equipment requirements

-- Sending your idea to the White, Ocean or Flatwater Convenor
+- Sending your idea to the White, Openwater or Flatwater Convenor

 - The convenors will review and add the stamp of approval from the Club.
 (The Club now takes responsibility for the trip, including legal & insurance cover)

-- The trips are then advertised on the Club calendar or the yahoo group
+- The trips are then advertised on the Club calendar and on the Club’s mailing list

 - The float plan is a tool to be used and will be a live document leading up to the event with the inclusion of participants names and details prior to the trip.

 - If a Trip leader is not familiar with a paddlers skill level and whether they will be able to meet the trips minimum standard, the trip leader should take the opportunity to speak with paddler to understand their competences prior to a trip.

 Trips can be as short as an hour on local Cooks River or they could be a multi day remote whitewater trip down the Shoalhaven.
 Destination, a schedule (Float and emergency plan) is common to all trips.
 All waterways are graded according to skill level and the consequences of unexpected conditions.

 Your paddling competence needs to match the grade of the water.
 Competence comes from learning the basic techniques and underlying knowledge, training and practice.
 Experience is developed by spending time in a variety of trips & events lead by competent leaders.
 See the paddler compentencies document to assess your abilities.